kodyrouse/redux-honey/README.md

 ### Returns
 *null*

 Call ```resetStoreToInitialState()``` when you need to reset all states in your store back to its initialState.
-A usage example would be after a user signs out.
+A use case would be after a user signs out.

 ## License